Select Page

 How Powerful Is the Crocodile Bite Force?

 But what about Africa’s most feared water predator?
-The Nile crocodile, the species you’ll encounter from the Okavango to the Nile itself, comes in close behind—with a measured bite force of around 3,000 to 3,500 PSI.
+The Nile crocodile, the species you’ll encounter from the Okavango to the Nile itself, comes in close behind with a measured bite force of around 3,000 to 3,500 PSI.
 In practical terms, it makes no difference.
-Once a Nile crocodile bites you—there’s no escape.
+Once a Nile crocodile bites you, there’s no escape.

-More Than Just Pressure – It’s the Hold That Kills
+More Than Just Pressure

 You don’t get a second chance.